America’s Deadliest Export: Democracy

 The Truth About US Foreign Policy and Everything Else

 For over 65 years, the United States war machine has been on auto pilot.
 Since World War II, the world has believed that US foreign policy means well, and that America’s motives in spreading democracy are honorable, even noble.
-In this startling and provocative book from William Blum, one of the United States’ leading non-mainstream chroniclers of American foreign policy and author of the popular online newsletter, Anti-Empire Reports, demonstrates that nothing could be further from the truth.
+In this startling and provocative book from William Blum, one of the United States’ leading non-mainstream chroniclers of American foreign policy and author of the popular online newsletter, The Anti-Empire Report, demonstrates that nothing could be further from the truth.
 Moreover, unless this fallacy is unlearned, and until people understand fully the worldwide suffering American policy has caused, we will never be able to stop the monster.

 “A fireball of terse information—one of our best muckrakers.” – Oliver Stone

 “America’s Deadliest Export is a brilliant expose of critically important information about the role of the U.S. in the world - yet that is arguably the least of its virtues.
 Blum’s book is also passionate when it ought to be passionate, and sober when it ought to be sober.
 It takes the raw data of international relations and presents it so movingly, so compellingly, and so insightfully, that when it reaches out for us to act - it has put us very much in the mood to do so.
-Succinct and comprehensive, reasoned and also impassioned, this is a book all should read.” – Michael Albert
+Succinct and comprehensive, reasoned and also impassioned, this is a book all should read.” – Michael Albert, co-founder of Znet

 “As in the past, in this remarkable collection Bill Blum concentrates on matters of great current significance, and does not pull his punches.
 They land, backed with evidence and acute analysis.
 It is a perspective on the world that Westerners should ponder, and take as a guideline for action.” – Noam Chomsky